simgriffi/git-workshop-notes/Notes.md

      `$ cd mynewprj`
      `$ git status`

-2. Create a local Git repo using `git clone`:
+2. Create a local (read-only) Git repo using `git clone`:

      `$ cd mynewdir`
      `$ git clone git://github.com/rrusk/git-workshop-notes.git`
+     `$ cd git-workshop-notes`

+3. Create a local (read-write) Git repo using `git clone`:
+  (This example only works if your rsa public key is stored on
+   github and I have added you as a collaborator on the project.)

+     `$ cd mynewdir`
+     `$ git clone git@github.com:rrusk/git-workshop-notes.git # ssh protocol`
      `$ cd git-workshop-notes`

 ##Git Usage Overview